clojuredocs/guides/overviews/community.md

 ## User Groups

-You can find a list of user groups at
+See the list of user groups at
 <http://dev.clojure.org/display/community/Clojure+User+Groups>.